oceans aware: inform, inspire, involve

 L.Filipe C.Sousa/Unsplash

 Back in 1972, when the United Nations Conference on the Human Environment was held in Stockholm, climate change was certainly not on the political agenda.
-Over the years this has slowly changed, the Intergovernmental Panel on Climate Change (IPCC) was established in 1988 by the World Meteorological Organization (WMO) and United Nations Environment Programme (UNEP) to provide policymakers with regular assessments of scientific papers related to climate change from all over the world, aiming to provide a comprehensive summary of what is known about the drivers of climate change, its impacts and future risks, and how adaptation and mitigation can reduce those risks.
+Over the years this has slowly changed: the Intergovernmental Panel on Climate Change (IPCC) was established in 1988 by the World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP) to provide policymakers with regular assessments of scientific papers related to climate change from all over the world, aiming to provide a comprehensive summary of what is known about the drivers of climate change, its impacts and future risks, and how adaptation and mitigation can reduce those risks.
 The IPCC now has 195 members and representatives of their governments meet at least once a year.
 The IPCC secretariat is based at the WMO in Geneva.

 In 1994, the United Nations Framework Convention on Climate Change (UNFCCC) (the parent treaty of the Kyoto Protocol (1997) and the Paris Agreement (2015)) was adopted with the goal of preventing dangerous interference of humans with the climate system.
 With regular meetings of its 197 parties (so-called COPs or conferences of the parties), much progress has been made on the international level: